TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /note >}}

 {{< note title="4" >}}
-* You can change the **passport inspection location or Gold Card pick-up location** anytime on the online platform before the application has finished the review process.
-You will not be able to make online changes after you receive the e-mail confirmation that your application has passed review.
-At this point, you can only change the location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).
+* The passport inspection location can be changed on the online platform before the approval of the Workforce Development Agency. **After you have received an email notification of Passport Inspection Notification, you can no longer make changes online.** Please contact the Bureau of Consular Affairs (BOCA) at boca2107@boca.gov.tw to make any changes.
+  The pick-up location can be changed on the online platform before the Workforce Development Agency (WDA) finishes reviewing your application. **After you pass the WDA review, you can no longer change the pick-up location.**
 * If you send your passport via post to an overseas mission/office, please make sure you don’t have to use your passport within a month.
 {{< /note >}}